ci-lab-cz/easydock/README.md

 - docking with `vina`/`gnina`
 - top docked poses are converted in MOL format and stored into output DB along with docking scores

+### Notes

-These two parts of the pipeline allows to create a DB and reuse it for dockign with different proteins/settings/etc.
+- These two parts of the pipeline allows to create a DB and reuse it for docking with different proteins/settings/etc.

-There is also a scipt `make_clean_copy` which creates a copy of an existing DB removing all docking data to use it for docking with different proteins/settings/etc
+- There is also a script `make_clean_copy` which creates a copy of an existing DB removing all docking data to use it for docking with different proteins/settings/etc
+- Protonation with MolGpKa will run on a single cpu

 ## Examples

 ### Initialization of a database

 This will create a DB with checked molecules using 4 cores.
-If `--protonation` argument was not used molecules will keep their input protonations states
+If `--protonation` argument was not used molecules will keep their input protonations states (this enables docking of molecules protonated by an external tool)
 ```
 easydock -i input.smi -o output.db -c 4
 ```